Yloganathan/Test/ReadMe.txt

 This application does the basic work of parsing a fit file, using the include open source python-fitparse library to capture the power channel as an offset from start.

-1. Write the most efficient method that finds the "best" 20 minute power effort.
-   "Best" as defined as highest continuous average for the given time period.

-2. Find the 1, 5, 10, 15, and 20 minute "best" efforts using the method above in parallel

-3. This program was purposely written without best practices in mind.
-Rewrite and refactor to use best practices, parse additional data channels such as heart rate and speed for a cleaner approach.

-4. Bonus: See if you can find the subtle bug in this program.

-5. If you have any questions on the code or what is being asked, please don't hesitate to email.

-6. Please submit your completed test as a zip file, private dropbox or other private file sharing link, or using a private repo.
-Do not include compiled binaries.

 FIT File Background
 ------------------------------------------------------------------------------------------
 The FIT file format, developed by Dynastream, is a common format used by fitness devices